-While it’s easy to overlook natural PCOS treatment protocols as the warm-up act to medical PCOS therapies, a better understanding of the science reveals diet and lifestyle to be the hottest headliner you’ll ever see.
+While it’s easy to view natural PCOS treatments as a less effective, warm-up act to medical PCOS therapies, the most current science reveals that diet and lifestyle are the hottest headliner you’ll ever see.
 It’s like the time one of my close friends saw Ed Sheeran at this tiny local music festival where he played to an audience of 30 people or so just before his career blew-up.

-According to the latest scientific assessments, diet-induced inflammation causes our ovaries to overproduce androgens (like testosterone) and this is the primary driver of all of our symptoms (Gonzalez 201216; Gonzalez et al. 201217).
+According to the latest scientific assessments, diet-induced inflammation causes our ovaries to overproduce androgens (like testosterone), and this is a primary driver of all of our symptoms (Gonzalez 201216; Gonzalez et al. 201217).
 PCOS infertility, unfair weight gain, unwanted hair, balding or thinning hair, oily skin, and adult acne – all of these can be traced back to diet-induced inflammation and excess androgens.

 Insulin resistance and elevated cortisol levels are secondary effects caused by chronic inflammation and the worse these problems get, the more your PCOS gets out of control (Gonzalez 201216; Lindholm et al. 201118).
-This is why between 38% and 88% of women with PCOS struggle with their weight (Barber et al. 200819) and why roughly 30% of normal weight women with this disorder also have a problem with stomach fat (Carmina et al. 200720).
+This is why many women with PCOS struggle with their weight, and why roughly 30% of normal weight women with this disorder also have a problem with stomach fat (Carmina et al. 200720).

 What this tells us is that diet and lifestyle interventions that promote better regulation of insulin and cortisol are ALSO going to deliver an effective natural treatment for PCOS.
 If you really want to know how to treat PCOS, understanding these facts gets you about as close as you’ll ever get to finding a PCOS cure.